MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Prompt Template

 \subsection{Prompts for Generating Edge\_tab and Vertex\_tab}

 In this work, we design the \textit{Edge\_tab} and \textit{Vertex\_tab} attributes for \textit{Metromap} and \textit{Travelmap} based on real-world transportation networks and connectivity characteristics between metro systems and scenic areas.
 Specifically, the attributes in \textit{Edge\_tab} capture key operational characteristics of metro systems and scenic routes, including time, price, comfort level, and reliability, which are used to simulate the operational properties of different paths and the corresponding user experience.
 In contrast, the attributes in \textit{Vertex\_tab} focus on the characteristics of metro stations and scenic spots, covering dwell time, comfort level, price, reliability, and transfer time, thereby modeling the transfer complexity between stations or attractions as well as the passenger experience at each location.

 Through the design of these attributes, we aim to faithfully reflect the diverse factors that must be considered in RP tasks, ensuring the scientific validity and rationality of model behavior during path selection and optimization.
-The specific attribute designs and their underlying rationales are described below.
+We use a heuristic design instead of directly adopting real-world data because these attributes are difficult to quantify consistently and accurately in practice.
+For instance, comfort scores may differ across platforms due to variations in rating systems, user groups and evaluation criteria, and even the same object may receive inconsistent assessments.
+Moreover, such attributes are inherently subjective and cannot be fully represented by any single real-world data source.
+We therefore employ simulated attribute distributions inspired by real-world scenarios to ensure benchmark controllability and reproducibility, while leaving the integration of more realistic data sources as an important direction for future work.